RouninMedia/henkan/README.md

 **Henkan** (meaning _conversion_ or _transformation_ in Japanese) converts a short piece of text from any one of ***5 formats***:

- 1) Standard Template
+ 1) Source Template Format
  2) URL
  3) HTML Attribute Value
- 4) Plain Text
+ 4) Text Copy
  5) camelCase

 to any of the other formats.

-A sixth format can also be converted to (although not from):

- 6) Raw Text
+The output of any of these conversions can also be influenced by modification of the optional `raw` parameter.

 **Henkan** is a fundamental building block of the **Ashiva CMS** in that it allows _different (but translatable)_ versions of the same core string to be used in: